Real Estate Career Development Opportunities for the Undecided Student

 Smiling young woman in business attire sitting at a desk with a laptop researching real estate career opportunities.

-Commercial Leasing Manager
+1. Commercial Leasing Manager

-Real Estate Appraiser
+2. Real Estate Appraiser

 A real estate appraiser is licensed to determine the value of commercial or residential real estate properties.
 This requires appraisers to know how to value properties based on their location, condition, and comparison to similar properties.

-Real Estate Research
+3. Real Estate Researcher/Specialist

-Real Estate Developer
+4. Real Estate Developer

 Real estate developers, also known as land developers, survey and purchase tracts of land for the construction of commercial, residential, or industrial properties.
 These professionals need a keen understanding of the laws and regulations surrounding development and construction in the areas where they work.
 For those who want to oversee development, experience in labor, sales, and engineering may be helpful.
-According to Glassdoor, the average salary for a real estate development professional is $136,666.
+The income of real estate developers varies greatly.

-Real Estate Investor
+5. Real Estate Investor

-Investing in real estate involves purchasing, owning, leasing, or selling land and property with the goal of building wealth off of those transactions.
+Investing in real estate involves purchasing, owning, leasing, or selling land and property to build wealth.
 Investments can be residential (buying a house to rent out), commercial (owning an office space), or a combination of both.
 Real estate investments tend to appreciate in value and can produce cash flows from rental payments, making them lucrative opportunities for investors.
-If you want to invest in real estate, industry knowledge such as appraisal skills can come in handy.
-According to Glassdoor, the average salary for a real estate investor is $60,000, but earning ability depends on where and how you invest.
+If you want to invest in real estate, industry knowledge and an Ohio real estate license can be helpful and save you money.

-Property Management
+6. Property Management

-Foreclosure Specialist
+7. Foreclosure Specialist

-Real Estate Attorney
+8. Real Estate Attorney

-Home Inspector
+9. Home Inspector

 Home inspectors play a very important role in the homebuying process.
 Home inspectors are licensed professionals who conduct inspections on residential properties to identify structural defects, health and safety hazards, and compliance issues.
 If you have an eye for detail and enjoy the technical side of home maintenance (like plumbing, infrastructure, and electrical systems), you may want to become a home inspector.
-According to Glassdoor, the average salary for a home inspector is $35,086.
+According to ZipRecruiter, the average salary for a home inspector is $57,370.

-Real Estate Assistant
+10. Real Estate Assistant

 Real estate assistants provide administrative support for real estate agents or brokers.
 Running a business is a lot of work, so good assistants are valuable assets for real estate agents.
 Real estate assistants are often responsible for editing and posting property listings, organizing files and records, and interacting directly with clients.
 If you enjoy real estate work but don’t necessarily want to become a broker or agent, this career path would be great for you.
-According to Glassdoor, the average salary for a real estate assistant is $38,994.
+According to ZipRecruiter, the average salary for a real estate assistant is $46,213.

-Real Estate Marketing
+11. Real Estate Marketing specialist

 Marketing is an essential building block of any successful business.
 However, real estate agents don’t have the time or resources to build a marketing program for their agency.
 As a real estate marketing specialist, you can work as a consultant or in-house employee to design communications and marketing strategies.
-According to Glassdoor, the average salary for a real estate marketing professional is $54,268.

 No matter what career path you choose, having a strong foundation in real estate can set you apart from your peers and open up new career opportunities.
 Check out our Student Success Stories and see how other students have succeeded with help from Hondros.